Are you monitoring your brand’s Instagram metrics?

 However, in order to make the most of this link in your profile, make sure you are using a reliable, trackable URL.
 Which allows you to calculate the click-through rate of your Instagram account.
 While some may not see this Instagram metric as important, they are missing a point.

 The whole idea of using your Instagram to drive traffic to your website is to improve your conversion rate.
-By understanding this metric, you’ll see how well Instagram traffic is converting, for instance, see how many website clicks you’re generating.
+By understanding this metric, you’ll see how well Instagram traffic is converting, for instance, see how many websites clicks you’re generating.
 This may push you to experiment with different offers exclusive for your followers.

 The first and the easiest option to create a trackable URL is to use bit.ly since it helps you determine how many of your Instagram followers have visited your website or landing page.